 How it works

 Based on technical parameters a “site quality” is assigned to each project and further correction factor ranging from, 0,79 to 1,29 is applied to a bid which was submitted to auction.
-The function is depicted in .
+The function is depicted in Figure 2.

 Figure 2; function of site quality and correction factor